Ensure your data structure enables your goals

 Contact me

-There is no obligation on your part, and after I gain an understanding of your goals, I can give you a brief overview of how your digital database can be done.
-Please contact me now on amir@topdownup.com and tell me about your project so we can schedule our first video meeting at a time that suits you best.
+There is no obligation on your part.
+After I gain an understanding of your goals, I can provide a brief overview of how your digital database can be developed.
+Please contact me at amir@topdownup.com and tell me about your project so we can schedule our first video meeting at a time that suits you best.